Young James Herriot: Plot

 The plot is based on the early life and studies of veterinary surgeon James Alfred Wight, known for his autobiographical books, under the pen name James Herriot, which were the basis for the BBC television series All Creatures Great and Small.
 The series is set in the 1930s at the Glasgow Veterinary College, where Herriot (Iain De Caestecker) has arrived to train as a veterinary surgeon.
 It focuses on his relationship with his new-found friends Emma 'Whirly' Tyson (Amy Manson) and Rob McAloon (Ben Lloyd-Hughes).
 They lodge together at the home of Elspeth Munro (Natasha Little).

 Also featured are Jenny Muirhead (Joanna Vanderham), who is the only other female student at the college, and lecturers Professor Gunnell (Gary Lewis) and Professor Richie (Tony Curran).
-Topics which features in the story lines include the subjugation of women, the treatment of students by Professor Gunnell, and the rise of the fascist movement in the UK.
+Topics which feature in the story lines include the subjugation of women, the treatment of students by Professor Gunnell, and the rise of the fascist movement in the UK.